anhinga/julia-notebooks/flux-may-2021/README.md

 as needed (here it was slightly over 200 times), and I inspect all intermediate results at any time, as I retain all intermediate matrices obtained during this iterative process in `large_ms`.

-The system does converge well; it seems that there are a number of solutions to the equation `value3(x) = image at cell 24` besides the image at cell 7 (which is a known solution).
+The system does converge well; it seems that there are multiple solutions to the equation `value3(x) = image at cell 24` besides the image at cell 7 (which is a known solution).
 So, from the viewpoint of `loss` function, it seems that there are many global minima.